kioko378/Calculator-in-shell/README.md

 # Simple Calculator

-This script is a simple calculator that asks the user for two integers, the operation to perform on them, and displays the result.
+This script is a simple calculator that asks the user for two integers, the operation to perform on them and displays the result.

 ## Usage